-The fair values of the investments in AFS financial assets have been determined directly by reference to published prices in an active market
+The fair values of the investments at FVTPL and FVOCI in financial assets have been determined directly by reference to published prices in an active market

-The AFS financial assets classified as current assets in the consolidated statements of financial position is intended by management to be disposed within 12 months from the end of the reporting period.
+The investments at FVTPL and FVOCI financial assets classified as current assets in the consolidated statements of financial position is intended by management to be disposed within 12 months from the end of the reporting period.

-Interest income from AFS financial assets are presented as part of Finance Income under the Other Income (Charges) account in the consolidated statements of comprehensive income.
+Interest income from investments at FVTPL and FVOCI financial assets are presented as part of Finance Income under the Other Income (Charges) account in the consolidated statements of comprehensive income.